What steps do I take to get an Alabama Salesperson license?

 - Commission Per Sale: The commission you make per sale is mostly impacted by your commission split in your agreement; however, transaction fees (and possibly other fees) are often deducted from your commission check.

 - Residuals: Some companies pay a residual income on commissions generated by agents you bring into the company.
 If you bring a lot of people into the company, and they produce a lot of commissions, you could potentially have a good extra income.

 What kind of expenses can I expect in the real estate business?

-DISCLAIMER: The estimates of expenses provided below are based largely on the fees experienced by the website developer and broker who is a member of the Huntsville Area Association of Realtors (HAAR).
-Therefore, the estimates provided should only be used as ball park estimates that could vary significantly as fees change and from area to area within Alabama.
+DISCLAIMER: The estimates of expenses provided below are based largely on the fees experienced by the website developer and broker who was a member of the Huntsville Area Association of Realtors (HAAR) for several years.
+Therefore, the estimates provided should only be used as ball park estimates that could vary significantly as fees change and from area to area and year to year within Alabama.